 The University of Lincoln's policy on assessment feedback aims to ensure that academics will return in-course assessments to you promptly – usually within 15 working days after the submission date.

-First or upper second class honors degree in a media-related subject or equivalent experience in a related industry.
+First or upper second class honours degree in a media-related subject or equivalent experience in a related industry.

 We welcome students from a multiplicity of backgrounds, meaning that these qualifications and professional experiences need not have been gained in the field of photography.